 Women in product management you should be following

-Latest studies note that only 35% of product manager roles are filled by women, and most of those roles are entry-level positions, meaning they are often removed from influential decision making.
+Latest studies note that women and minorities remain underrepresented on executive teams.
 And that’s to the detriment of organizations that are looking to outperform their competitors.

 When gender diversity at the executive level is brought to parity, organizations are 15 percent more likely to gain more profit, improve customer experience, and attract and retain expensive talent, according to McKinsey.
 Furthermore, those that don’t achieve gender diversity across all roles were “29% less likely to achieve above-average profitability.”
 But despite this result, gender representation has not increased significantly.
 In fact, from 2015 to 2018, gender representation had only increased by 2 percent.

 So to close out women’s history month, we’ve compiled a list of women who are active on social media (primarily Twitter or LinkedIn) across the product management career stack, including past examples, future leaders, and those already occupying the elusive C-Suite.

 In compiling this list, we’ve relied heavily on resources from Advancing Women In Product (AWIP), an organization dedicated to providing its members with “the right skill sets and executive mentorship” that women need to accelerate their careers in product management.
 (The organization also has a number of chapters across the world, and we recommend following them on Twitter and Facebook.)
 Meanwhile, if you’re looking to start or advance your career in product management, check out AWIP’s job board.